manuartero/randomjs/README.md

 npm i @manutero/randomjs
 ```

-...or just copy one file to your project:
+...or just copy one file to your project if you want to avoid more deps:

 ```bash
 curl -s https://raw.githubusercontent.com/manutero/randomjs/main/index.js > {my-awesome-project}/src/random.js